 These short trails connect the Red Trail to points of interest throughout the park.

 This is a paved, barrier-free trail located beside the parking lot.
-This trail is roughly 1 mile long and is the only paved trail at Raven Run.
+This trail is roughly .5 mile long and will pass over Chandler Creek.

 Kentucky River Overlook - A 70 ft overlook of the Kentucky River provides a view of the scenic Kentucky River Palisades.